Last updated on January 14th, 2025 at 01:32 am

 Empty jar mix into a bowl.
 Stir together two eggs and 1 cup of hot water and add to mix.
 Combine with a fork until a stiff dough forms.
 Add a little flour or water if dough is too sticky or too dry to work.

 Roll out dough on floured board to ½ inch thickness.
 Dip cookie cutters in flour before cutting out each cookie.
-A bone shaped cutter is preferred, but any shape will do.
+A bone-shaped cutter (Amazon) is cute, but any shape will do.
 Re-roll the leftovers and cut as many cookies as possible.

 You can place cookies close together on a baking sheet as they will not spread while baking.
 Bake for about 90 minutes, or until cookies are dry and hard, turning pan around at half time to ensure even cooking.
 You can turn off the heat, but leave the cookies in the oven to dry out without further cooking if necessary.
 Dog cookies are usually baked until they are hard and crunchy.
 Let cool completely before storing in an airtight jar.